RainbowGuard/rainbow/CONTRIBUTING.md

 The Discord project reflects this model, with most interactions happening through [slash commands](https://github.com/RainbowGuard/rainbow/tree/main/src/Rainbow.Discord/Internal/SlashCommands) and using as little state as possible.
 Slash command names are declared in a [separate file](https://github.com/RainbowGuard/rainbow/blob/main/src/Rainbow.Discord/Internal/SlashCommandNames.cs) in order to minimize human error between writing a slash command and [registering it](https://github.com/RainbowGuard/rainbow/blob/d92735979e9778ecaeb76fd327500cc906249a8f/src/Rainbow.Discord/Internal/Events/ClientReady.cs#L16-L29).

+### I don't get these APIs.
+Neat, work on the core project.
+All you need to know is:
+ - `Actions` describe what the system needs to do.
+ - Each `Action` takes a corresponding `Command` that has the `Action`'s parameters.
+ - Actions take interfaces in their constructors.
+Don't worry about interface implementations - if you need a piece of functionality for an action, just create an interface representing that functionality in the project root and someone else will implement it.
+ - The `CommandHandler `class actually runs the actions.
+Create a `Handle()` overload for your command and action.